sogeteldevteam/AQUAPharma/README.md

 ### Supported Frameworks
 LLaMA is compatible with major deep learning frameworks:
-•	PyTorch: The primary framework used for training and inference.
+* PyTorch: The primary framework used for training and inference.
-•	Hugging Face Transformers: Many developers have integrated LLaMA into the Hugging Face library for easier use.
+* Hugging Face Transformers: Many developers have integrated LLaMA into the Hugging Face library for easier use.
-•	DeepSpeed and Accelerate: To optimize hardware resource usage, especially during training.
+* DeepSpeed and Accelerate: To optimize hardware resource usage, especially during training.
 This compatibility makes LLaMA particularly versatile and easy to adapt to various workflows.

 ### Training and Fine-Tuning Modes
 LLaMA supports the following training modes:
-•	Full Training: Requires large-scale datasets and significant hardware resources.
+*	Full Training: Requires large-scale datasets and significant hardware resources.
-•	Fine-tuning on Specific Tasks: Allows customization of the model for specific needs, using smaller datasets and reducing computational costs.
-Common techniques include: o	LoRA (Low-Rank Adaptation): Reduces memory usage during fine-tuning. o	Parameter-efficient fine-tuning (PEFT): An approach to update only a portion of the parameters.
+*	Fine-tuning on Specific Tasks: Allows customization of the model for specific needs, using smaller datasets and reducing computational costs.
+  Common techniques include:
+  1. LoRA (Low-Rank Adaptation): Reduces memory usage during fine-tuning.
+  2. Parameter-efficient fine-tuning (PEFT): An approach to update only a portion of the parameters.
 Tools like Hugging Face Trainer or Fairseq are commonly used to facilitate these operations.

 ### Querying Modes (API, CLI, etc.)
-•	Local APIs: LLaMA can be run as a local server on private machines, allowing requests via REST API or WebSocket.
+*	Local APIs: LLaMA can be run as a local server on private machines, allowing requests via REST API or WebSocket.
-•	CLI (Command Line Interface): For small tests or direct inference operations.
+*	CLI (Command Line Interface): For small tests or direct inference operations.
-•	Interactive Frameworks: Interfaces like Gradio or Streamlit can be integrated to develop custom UIs.
+*	Interactive Frameworks: Interfaces like Gradio or Streamlit can be integrated to develop custom UIs.
 Users can perform batch or real-time inferences, configuring pipelines according to needs.

 ### Document Management, Organization, and Reading
 Thanks to its flexibility and power, LLaMA can be configured for document reading and organization using semantic embedding and text classification techniques.
 Although it was not specifically designed for advanced structured document parsing, it is capable of:
-•	Extracting key information: It can identify entities, summaries, and main concepts from long text documents.
+*	Extracting key information: It can identify entities, summaries, and main concepts from long text documents.
-•	Organizing content: It can classify documents by topic, relevance, or specific features.
+*	Organizing content: It can classify documents by topic, relevance, or specific features.
-•	Supporting semantic search: By integrating it with embedding libraries like FAISS, fast and precise text searches can be performed.
+*	Supporting semantic search: By integrating it with embedding libraries like FAISS, fast and precise text searches can be performed.
 For working with unstructured documents (e.g., PDFs or images containing text), LLaMA can be paired with OCR (Optical Character Recognition) to process content and organize it into specific pipelines.
 However, for tasks requiring highly contextual document understanding, fine-tuning may be necessary.

 ### License and Usage Restrictions